12 Health Benefits of Turmeric

 I did not make this clear in the beginning but Indian food is my favorite style of food.
 Of course that Chinese restaurant mentioned above had the best food because the owner, Peter Fong, made it his mission to make vegan foods taste as good as possible and it was not limited to Chinese food.

 Peter spent many hours trying to create a vegan version of turkey and it tasted great.
 On one Thanksgiving I took a woman (Molly) there with her 3 kids and she was very impressed with the food they served.
 The premier health food store in Philadelphia is Essene and they have a buffet style vegan restaurant.
 Their gourmet chefs make delicious foods.
 One time I saw the owner of it eating at Peter Fong's restaurant.
 It is called Singapore Chinese Vegetarian restaurant because he comes from Singapore.
-Note that many fake meats are made of wheat gluten, but you can tell them to leave out or add something.
+Note that many fake meats are made of wheat gluten, but you can tell them to leave out or add something else.